 5. Sometimes a relaxed companion is the best companion.

 Bottom line?
-Adopting an older dog is cool.
+Adopting a senior dog is cool.
 Don’t let the opportunity pass you by because of mere convention.
 Sometimes it takes stepping off the desert trail to find the diamond in the ruff.

 Have you or a friend ever adopted an older dog?
 Tell us about your experience in a comment!